 The principal areas in which judgement is applied are as follows:

 Fair value disclosure

-The embedded derivative is measured using a risk-based pricing model.
-For more information in relation to the fair value measurement of this derivative please refer to note 22.
-The fair value of financial instruments that are not traded in an active market is determined using valuation techniques.
+The embedded derivative elements of the convertible notes are measured using a risk-based pricing model.
+For more information in relation to the fair value measurement of this derivative please refer to note 23.